 Since joining the company Georgia has earned her Real Estate License and is now a member of the Real Estate Institute of Queensland.
 Her role is mainly internally focused, working closely with Marilyn, the company accountant, and Chantel, EA to the Directors.
 She is also the Company Secretary.
 She hopes to be able to work in the industry almost as long as her Grandfather has.
 But plans to retire a little younger than him!

 In 2016 we started calling ourselves Blocksidge Real Estate.
 After eighty or so years as Blocksidge & Ferguson Limited it was time for a change and we felt that we needed to better promote what our company is all about.
 We continue to own investment properties and we are proud to still be an active Brisbane real estate agency.
 We have a wonderful group of staff, some who have been with our company for almost two decades, who work hard to sell, lease and manage both residential and commercial property.

 Honouring our past but working to build our future

-To share your stories please fill in this form and press send:
+To share your memories or stories please fill in this form and press send: